-Awards will be presented to individuals based upon their rankings at the awards ceremony.
-Manuscript judges' comment cards and presentation judges' comment cards will be presented to the participants at that time.
-Awards are sponsored by a cooperating industry sponsor(s) as a special project and/or by the general fund of the National FFA Foundation.
+Awards will be presented at the awards function.
+Awards are presented to individuals based upon their rankings.
+Awards are sponsored by a cooperating industry sponsor(s) as a special project, and/or by the general fund of the National FFA Foundation.

 VIII.
-References/Resources
+Resources

-This list of references is not intended to be all inclusive.
+This list of references is not intended to be all-inclusive.
 Other sources may be utilized, and teachers are encouraged to make use of the very best instructional materials available.
 The following list contains references that may prove helpful during event preparation.